Sclerosis means hardening or scaring.

 - Avoiding excessive activity and avoiding heat are probably the most important measures patients can take to counter physiological fatigue.

-Side effect of conventional medicines
+Side effect of MS medicines

 Although conventional medicines limit the progression of disease and somehow increase quantity of life of patient, but Long and continue uses of immunosuppressive drugs, anti-inflammatory medicines, anti-depressant affect other systems of the body.
 Decrease quality of life by giving another suffering.
 All these side effects are classified on the basis of their severity and duration.